Phemaries/DEZoomcamp_Project/README.md

 ## Data Warehouse
 Kimball's approach to data engineering was implemented based on the concepts of dimensional modeling and the star schema.
-The data was structured into fact and dimensional tables
+The data was structured into fact and dimensional tables. kindly go to https://github.com/Phemaries/DEZoomcamp_Project/tree/Phemaries-patch-1 for dbt codes

 ![Schema](img/US_Transport_Schema.jpg)